 - 3. Read the UnboundID End-User License Agreement.
 If you agree to its terms, type yes to continue. - 4.
 If you are adding this server to an existing Identity Data Sync topology, type yes.
 Otherwise, press Enter to accept the default (no). - 5.
-Enter the root user DN, or press Enter to accept the default (cn=Directory Manager), and then type and confirm the root user password. - 6.
-Enter the port number of your Identity Data Sync, or press Enter to accept the default port, which is 389.
+Enter the fully-qualified host name or IP address of the host machine. - 6.
+Enter the root user DN, or press Enter to accept the default (cn=Directory Manager), and then type and confirm the root user password. - 7.
+Select how you would like to enable access through HTTP.
+If you plan to use SCIM, you must select HTTP with SSL.
+Refer to the Managing the SCIM Servlet Extension chapter for more information on SCIM.